 The IPP program is a system for addressing learning difficulties.
 It works to improve attention span, memory, comparison/contrast thinking, eye-hand coordination, systems reasoning and other skills essential to the learning process, helping students perform better in school and in life.

 Students are referred to an IPP lab because they are having difficulties learning.
 The students may be children in school classrooms, teens in training courses, adults in literacy classes, or any other situation where they are failing to learn the material that is being presented.

 IPP works the same in all these contexts because IPP is not tutoring.
 Tutoring is more intense teaching.
 IPP, on the other hand, is learning therapy.
 It deals directly with the causes of learning problems, which helps your students get back on track more quickly!

-The last step in the IPP process is the treatment of the learning problem(s).
-The treatment program for each student is very specific so that it can meet his or her needs.
-After all treatments have been administered by an IPP technician, the expectation is that the student will be able to return to the instructional situation and progress with much improved performance!
+The last step in the IPP process is addressing the learning problem(s).
+The training program for each student is very specific so that it can meet his or her needs.
+After all trainings have been administered by an IPP technician, the expectation is that the student will be able to return to the instructional situation and progress with much improved performance!